WTR-Ten10 Racing: WTR-Ten10

-Ten10 Racing that has tied up with the San Marino-based WTR Team for a provisional entry in the 125cc class.
+Ten10 Racing has tied up with the San Marino-based WTR Team for a provisional entry in the 125cc class.
 The joint venture will be called WTR-Ten10 Racing Team.
-The team will be field two riders, one Indian (S. Sarath Kumar) and one Italian (Francesco Mauriello).
+The team will field two riders, one Indian (S. Sarath Kumar) and one Italian (Francesco Mauriello).
 This is the first time that an Indian rider will make it to the MotoGP grid.

 These developments mark India's entry onto the global motorcycle motorsport.
 The country prepares to hold its first motorcycle GP in 2012 at the Jaypee Circuit in Greater Noida.
 The contract includes a 3-year deal of technical-commercial partnership between the two teams.
-The team is named "WTR-Ten10 Racing Team", a wanted choice aimed at representing the strong cohesion of the partnership: passion for the sport, same principles, ambitions and future growth expectations are the values commonly shared together.
-Besides entry into the 125cc class, both the teams will continue to race in the upcoming Moto3 class for 2012 and also look at getting into the Moto2 category in due course.
+The team is named "WTR-Ten10 Racing Team", a choice aimed at representing the strong cohesion of the partnership: passion for the sport, same principles, ambitions and future growth expectations.
+Besides entry into the 125cc class, both the teams will continue to race in the upcoming Moto3 class for 2012 and also plan to get into the Moto2 category in due course.

 MotoGP

 Road Racing World Championship Grand Prix is the premier championship of motorcycle road racing and is currently divided into three distinct classes: 125cc, Moto2 and MotoGP.
-The 125cc class uses a two-stroke engine.125cc machines are restricted to a single cylinder and a minimum weight of 80 kilograms.
-First instituted in 2005, all riders in the 125cc class can not be older than 28 years or 25 years for new contracted riders participating for the first time and wild.
+The 125cc class uses a two-stroke engine.
+125cc machines are restricted to a single cylinder and a minimum weight of 80 kilograms.
+First instituted in 2005, all riders in the 125cc class can not be older than 28 years or 25 years for newly contracted riders participating for the first time.
 The 125cc class will be replaced in 2012 by the Moto3 class.
 This class will be restricted to single cylinder 250cc 4-stroke engines with a maximum bore of 81 mm.
 Ten10's partnership with WTR enables it to gain entry into the MotoGP in the 125cc class.